 Yes!
 Financial aid is subject to satisfactory academic progress.
 This is both a qualitative (GPA) and quantitative (number of hours) measurement.
 The Satisfactory Academic Progress (SAP) Requirement is separate from the academic warnings, probation, and suspensions issued by the Dean of Faculty.
 Detailed information is also available in each year's catalog

 Not necessarily, but it will depend on when you withdraw.
 If you withdraw from a class before the end of drop/add period at the beginning of each semester, as long as you are still full time (12 semester hours), it will not effect your financial aid.
 If you withdraw after the end of drop/add, you will still be charged for the hours, even if you drop below full time.
 That will not have any effect on your financial aid for that semester, but too many withdrawals after drop/add can have a serious effect on aid eligibility.
 Our office can only aid you for hours attempted up to 150 percent of the program length.
-See The SAP Requirement for details.
+See SAP Requirements for details.